 Although most people who use Mailchimp are on the “free” level, if you’ve an audience of over 2,000 you’re probably paying for it… but if you have multiple audiences and the same people in more than one audience, you’re definitely paying over the odds.

-Mailchimp charges based on active subscribers in your audience… and doesn’t account for the same email appearing in more than one audience…
+Mailchimp charges based on contacts (which if you started your account after June 2019 includes both subscribers and those who are unsubscribed), and doesn’t account for the same email appearing in more than one audience.

-So avoid paying over the odds and consolidate your data into one audience.
+So avoid paying over the odds and consolidate your data into one single audience.

-Automations are all connected to a specific audience… which means if you’ve got more than one audience, you can’t “daisy chain” automations and move people through a funnel.
+Automations are always connected to a specific audience… which means if you’ve got more than one audience, you can’t use automations to move people who are in different audiences through a sequence.

 A single audience makes it much easier to push people through specific email series depending on where they are in relation to your offer…